 Extend the life of your favourite bras with DeBra's simple care techniques.
-When was the last time you washed and laundered that bra you're wearing right now?
-It’s a daunting task; washing, drying, storage.
-It’s alright, we understand.
-Here are some tips on how to properly care for - and love - your bra for years to come.
+When was the last time you washed and laundered that bra you're wearing?
+It's a daunting task; washing, drying, and storage.
+It's alright; we understand.
+Here are some tips on properly caring for and loving - your bra for years to come.

 Rinsing your bra is not the same as washing your bra.
 Rinsing your bra in the shower is a quick and convenient way to get the most out of your most loved garment.

-Rinsing involves letting your bra rinse under clean warm water for about five minutes without detergent.
-A bra with padding often sees wear when it’s washed too often as the detergent breaks down the foam inside.
-Regular rinsing will cut down the amount of times you have to launder your favourite padded bra, preserving it as your favourite for a long time.
+Rinsing involves letting your bra rinse under clean, warm water for about five minutes without detergent.
+A bra with padding often sees wear when it's washed too often, as the detergent breaks down the foam inside.
+Regular rinsing will reduce the number of times you have to launder your favourite padded bra, preserving it as your favourite for a long time.

-Packing the bras you need for holidays can become annoying very fast.
-Sometimes it feels like you have to play puzzle games just to fit everything!
-Our best tip for packing bras when travelling is to sort yourself out with a travel bag made specifically for that purpose.
-They keep everything together perfectly and protect your garments better than any other method.
+Packing the bras you need for holidays can become annoying, and sometimes you have to play a puzzle game just to fit everything into your suitcase!
+Our best tip for packing bras when travelling is to sort yourself out with a travel bag made specifically for this purpose.
+It will keep everything together perfectly and protect your garments better than other methods.

 - Add a mild detergent, dissolve it and then add your bra.

-- Roll the garment between 2 towels to squeeze excess water out of the padding
+- Roll the garment between 2 towels to squeeze excess water from the padding.